sseefried/well-typed-agda-interpreter/InterpreterQuestion.lagda.md

 First of all, thank you very much for reading this question to see if you can help me out.
 Your time is appreciated.

+I've run into a unification problem with Agda and I'm at a loss as to how to resolve it.

 This module contains an interpreter for the Simply Type Lambda Calculus initially written by Ahmad Salim Al-Sibahi [here](https://github.com/ahmadsalim/well-typed-agda-interpreter).